Julie McBurney CD(DONA)

 I can't remember how I found out about doulas; I believe it was from my midwife.
 But after hearing the experiences of others- it seemed like the right role for me.
 I wanted to help empower birthing people with the lasting memory of a good birth.
 Choosing to become certified by DONA International, I started attending births as a trained doula in the Summer of 2005.

 When I think of birth, I think of it as a natural, normal event that involves a need for support, rhythm, and comfort.
 Having the right tools to move through birth makes a huge difference.
-I have a tremendous tool box from almost 18 years experience and constant continuing education; including things like optimizing fetal positioning, counter pressure, acupressure, or even a cool cloth at a perfectly timed moment.
-Having someone experienced providing continuous care who is there entirely for you, if unexpected decisions come up, is also an invaluable thing I provide, as a doula.
+I have a tremendous toolbox from almost 19 years of experience and constant continuing education; including things like optimizing fetal positioning, counter pressure, acupressure, or even a cool cloth at a perfectly timed moment.
+Having someone experienced in providing continuous care who is there entirely for you, if unexpected decisions come up, is also an invaluable thing I provide, as a doula.
 It is important, to me, that you feel confident with every decision you make.

 I want to complete the circle of support, around you, as a member of your birth team -encouraging everyone to nurture your preferences and vision.
 I am always honored to be invited to this intimate experience.
 I would love to support your journey through parenthood, as a Birth Doula and Postpartum Mentor.
 I believe, with all the links connected, that any birth can be a blissful, empowering, and beautiful experience.
 I know that confidence makes all the difference in birth.
 That level of confidence will not only carry you through your birth, but throughout parenthood too.
 I would be happy to join you as you labor towards the natural bliss of birth.